levon003/wiki-ores-feedback/audit_web_client/README.md

 The deployed version is available at: https://ores-inspect.toolforge.org/

 The web interface is built using a React front-end and a Flask back-end.
-The Flask back-end uses SQLite as its database.
+The Flask back-end uses Toolforge's MariaDB as its database.
 The React front-end is based directly on the [Devias Kit - React Admin Dashboard](https://material-ui.com/store/items/devias-kit/) code.

 ### Prepare for local development